virdant-lang/virdant/docs/source/coding-conventions.rst

 Types
 -----
-Whenever you give the type of a component, you should put a place both before and after the colon.
+Whenever you give the type of a component, you should put a space both before and after the colon.
 That is, we write `wire w : Bit` instead of `wire w: Bit`.

 When declaring many components on consecutive lines, if adding a few extra spaces would cause the colons to line up,